 The National Stroke Association offers largely free education, resources, services, and legislative advocacy focused on the needs of stroke survivors, caregivers and healthcare professionals in the stroke community nationwide.
 Actively provides services to about 90,000 stroke survivors, 30,000 caregivers, and more than 110,000 healthcare professionals in the U.S. and Canada; and the number is growing every day

 I was ten years old.
 My hero at the time was daredevil Evel Knievel.
-His death-defying stunts were legendary, and I wanted to be just like him.
-So, I built a ramp out of plywood and old milk crates in my driveway, began my approach at the top of the street (more…)
+His death-defying motorcycle stunts were legendary, and I wanted to be just like him.
+So, I built a ramp out of plywood and old milk crates in my driveway, began my approach at the top of the street and launched myself and my Schwinn into the air.
+My bicycle and I landed in a heap on the asphalt surface, the rough aggregate turning my skin into something resembling ground meat.

 While driving home from work, Stacey Yepes, 49, could sense she was beginning to have a stroke.
 To ensure others could see what was happening to her, she pulled over, took out her smartphone and began recording.
 Watch to see what a minor stroke looks like as it happens.
 June 20, 2014.
 (1:22)